 1. Probiotics and prebiotics

-While these should not be an immediate remedy, you can make sure that your dog gets enough of these in her diet to hopefully prevent bloat in the future.
+While these should not be home remedies, you can make sure that your dog gets enough of these in her diet to hopefully prevent bloat in the future.
 Many commercial dog foods now include either or both the best probiotics for dogs as well as prebiotics; this helps to promote healthy digestion in dogs.
+You can also add these in a homemade dog food.

 2. Don’t change Fido’s diet suddenly.

 If you’ve recently realized that your dog’s normal dog food has a lot of fillers, preservatives, and overall unhealthy ingredients, you definitely want to change to more nutritious food.
 However, don’t just change your dog’s diet overnight.
 Do this gradually so that Fido’s tummy will have time to adjust.
-Surprisingly, Fido may experience an upset stomach or bloating when moving to a new, healthier food.
+Surprisingly, a dog stomach upset or bloating happens when moving to a new, healthier food.
+Some people swear by the benefits of a raw diet when it comes to preventing gas.

 3. Be sure to observe whether Fido is a “fast eater.”

 Does your dog seem to inhale her food?
 Does she eat as if she’s in a hurry?
 Some dogs get into the habit of having to wolf down food, especially puppies who have been fed with their siblings.
-It’s easy to break this habit.
+It’s easy to break these eating habits.

 Spend a little money and purchase a “slow” feeder.
 These are actually affordable, and they work to make eating a sort of game.
 These feeders help pups to slow down about ten times the speed during which they eat.

 You can also use an elevated feeder or a raised food bowl which works by using gravity to disperse more food into the dog’s bowl.
-This also helps giant breed dogs not have a hard time reaching down to eat and tense as the dog’s stomach fills.
+Raised bowls also help larger dogs not have a hard time reaching down to eat and tense as the dog’s stomach fills.

 Always be sure to feed multiple dogs separately or you’ll see them speed through their meals.